 SMART goals, rebuilt as an action roadmap.

 Most organizations use SMART goals as a checklist.
-We used the methodology differently -- particularly the A. Rather than just confirming a goal was "achievable," we used that section to map every step from start to finish, with the first step made intentionally easy.
-Momentum matters.
-Starting small is a strategy, not a shortcut.
+We used the methodology differently — particularly the A. Instead of just confirming a goal was "achievable," we used that section to map every step from start to finish, with the first step made intentionally easy.
+Starting small builds momentum, and that's a deliberate strategy.

-Feedback tied to the work, not the calendar.
+Feedback tied to the work, tied to the moment.

-We ran 360 feedback on a cadence tied to project milestones, not annual review dates.
-When a project ended -- or reached a significant phase -- that was the moment to gather input from peers, direct reports, managers, and upward relationships.
+We ran 360 feedback on a cadence tied to project milestones rather than annual review dates.
+When a project ended — or reached a significant phase — that was the moment to gather input from peers, direct reports, managers, and upward relationships.

 Timing matters.
 Feedback collected at the end of a project is specific, recent, and actionable.
 Feedback collected in November about work done in February is neither.